 4. Use a time tracking tool

-One of the reasons that many managers are sceptical of remote work is the coordination overhead.
+One of the reasons that many managers are skeptical of remote work is the coordination overhead.
 And not knowing when someone is actually working.
-Remote teams need a system that easily tracks what time employees are working, their leave days, and even manages their shift schedules.
+Remote teams need a system that easily tracks what time employees are working, and their leave days, and even manages their shift schedules.

 With this HR time tracking software, there is no need to manage a spreadsheet.
 Or send an email for every leave or schedule change.

 “In a previous role, I managed a large team – that means a lot of time off, a lot of ‘working from home’, and a couple of offices across the globe.
 Plus I practically lived in Slack, so having it all in one place is great.”

 Even teams that aren’t fully remote use this smart time tracking bot.
 Be it to know who’s on leave when or to coordinate over a task with who’s available at the earliest.

 But remember, don’t make time tracking sound like you’re tying the team down.
 Always highlight why it is a blessing and how it only helps them become more productive.

 Ps.
 The work team time off tracker also helps to know who is available and when.
 Planning only gets better!

 Struggling to implement time tracking?
 Read our complete guide on time tracking for 2022.

 Clearly articulating a company’s vision is what sets a good company apart from a great company.
 In the case of a remote team, getting buy-in on a shared vision is even more important.
 Since being remote constraints the opportunities to reinforce the vision over a water cooler conversation!